tiborfsk/crypto-invest-trials-from-history/README.md

 rebalancingInterval | 14.00:00:00 | Interval of rebalancing
-investAmount | 100 | Amount of money in USD to apply in single investment topCoinsCount | 10 | Number of top coins (with highest market cap) to invest referenceTotalMarketCap | TopCoins | How to compute reference total market cap.
+investAmount | 100 | Amount of money in USD to apply in single investment topCoinsCount | 10 | Number of top coins (with highest market cap) to invest notTopCoinsDistribution | AmongNewTopCoins | How to distribute investments from coins which are not already top coins.
+Two options are available: AmongNewTopCoins (investments will be distributed among new top coins), AmongAllTopCoins (investments will be distributed among all current top coins) referenceTotalMarketCap | TopCoins | How to compute reference total market cap.
 Two options are available: TopCoins (market caps sum of top coins), AllCoins (total market cap of all cryptos) coinsToIgnore | ["USDT", "TUSD", "PAX", "USDC", "BUSD"] | Array of coin IDs to ignore